-Upon receipt of a CARE referral, the CARE Team will review the information provided and then strategize the best way to follow-up.
+Upon receipt of a CARE referral, the CARE Team will review the information provided and strategize the best way to follow-up.
 Individuals who make a referral may be contacted by a representative of the CARE Team for more information or clarification.
 Depending on the circumstances, that individual may not receive specific information about how the CARE Team plans on responding to their referral.

 Examples of responses may influence the following: